secure-systems-lab/lab-guidelines/code-review.md

    pass, etc. *Do not waste the reviewer's time with things you can easily get right in the first place!*

-1. Send a PR, that follows our [PR guideline](commits.md#pull-request-guidelines-wip), and describe what you think are the aspects that require the largest share of a reviewer's
+1. Send a PR that follows our [PR guideline](commits.md#pull-request-guidelines-wip), and describe what you think are the aspects that require the largest share of a reviewer's
    attention: